riadvice/bbbeasy/bbbeasy-docs/guides/administrator-guide/Install step.md

  5. Allow only logged users: Only the logged in  users will be able to join the room
 >You can easily join a BigBlueButton meeting  by opening the room link and click on the join button via a browser on your laptop or mobile phone.
 ## Finish
-After enable/ disable the BigBlueButton room settings  , Click on the' Finish' button .the application  will  be installed and you will be able to use the application
+After enable/ disable the BigBlueButton room settings  , Click on the ` Finish` button .

+The application  will  be installed and you will be able to use the application

 ![Bigbluebutton room setting](/img/BigBlueButton_room_setting.png)
 ![Install](/img/Finish.png)